 Of all the blooms, the giant zinnias are the most breathtaking this summer.
 Stems stretch towards the sun giving way to a firework of bright oranges, reds, and pinks.
 They are truly a delight for the eyes; the pollinators are enjoying them as well, buzzing back and forth among the rows.

 Craig has a few no nonsense tips for the everyday gardener, like his use of poles for tomatoes instead of cages.
 The poles, as Craig explains, help with better air circulation.
 To tie the tomato plants in and encourage climbing, he uses flagging tape in lieu of twist ties.
 The tape holds the plant tight without constricting, giving the plant more room to grow and flourish.

 It was Claude Monet that stated, “My garden is my most beautiful masterpiece.”
 Here at The Forest, we feel incredibly lucky that Craig chooses to share his masterpiece with everyone.

-Our sincerest gratitude to Craig Daniels for giving us a tour of his plantings, information about his garden, and sharing his time with us as we prepared this article.
-We can’t wait to see what crops up in the fall and winter!
+Our sincerest gratitude to Craig Daniels for giving us a tour of his plantings.
+He also provided us with information about his garden and shared his time with us as we prepared this article.
+We are so grateful and can’t wait to see what crops up in the fall and winter!